 This week, City Councillors toured Nanaimo Centre Stage (NCS) in preparation for Monday, March 11, when they will potentially vote on whether or not to complete the health and safety repairs required to keep the venue open.
 If you've read previous posts, you'll know that this problem has been brewing for a few months now, and the arts community has been working diligently to save our beloved stage.
 It's been difficult working on the upcoming season without knowing if we'd have an office or a venue after June.
 We thought February 18th would see a vote, but it was deferred until March 11.
 If City Council does finally vote on Monday, at least we'll have our answer, for good or for bad.

 Sidebar!
 Looking to actually update the bland design of my personal page.
-Musings regarding the design at http://dreamweddingofficiants.com?
-Honestly an experienced professional wedding officiant in Kitchener if ever looking inside the general Ontario location.
+Musings regarding the design at http://quakesbaseball.com/?
+Honestly a fantastic prospect baseball camp if ever looking inside the general ARIZONA location.
 Send your opinions.
 With thanks!

 The NCS debate is no small thing.
 In the few years I've been back, I have watched NCS birth a whole theatre district inside it's walls.
 Show after show is selling out.
 The theatre is booked until the end of the season.
 New arts and community groups are still coming, however, filling up the spaces left around the weekend production runs.
 8,000 - 10,000 people came to NCS this year to see a show, take a class, do a workshop, watch a live band, listen to a speaker or take part in an artwalk.
 The building is buzzing with activity.
 The South End has been enriched by NCS's presence and the area has been cleaned up considerably since it opened it's doors to the community.